KirstLab/asc_seurat/README.md

 To install Asc-Seurat, you need to have Docker installed on your machine.
 Docker needs to be properly installed and configured in the user's machine.
 Check the installation instructions provided by Docker at https://docs.docker.com/engine/install.

+## Realese notes

+* v2.0 - **Released on May 18th, 2021**.

+    - Inclusion of SCTransform normalization
+    - Addition of stacked violin plots
+    - Addition of multiple-genes dot plot
+    - Improvements on the user interface
+    - Improvements in the app stability
+    - Fix of minor bugs.

+* v1.0 - **Released on March 19th, 2021**.

+    - Release of Asc-Seurat.

 ## Installation

 Download Asc-Seurat's docker image.